-The 2015 financial year has been a year of investment for future growth and sustainability of operations.
-We have invested in building our professional capacity, risk management, policies and procedures and our IT infrastructure to meet both the demand for property valuations and to create a platform for future quality and productivity gains from new software that will increase staff mobility and workplace flexibility.
+The 2016 financial year has been a further year of investment for future growth and sustainability of operations.
+We have invested in building our professional capacity and IT infrastructure to meet both the demand for property valuations and to create a platform for future quality and productivity gains.
+This will be achieved through new software that will increase both staff mobility and workplace flexibility.
+Increased diversification of our customer base through inclusion on more banking panels has also placed the company in an improved position for the future.